Scott

 Marine

-60gpd Maxxima Hi-S RO/DI unit with a second sediment pre-filter upstream of the
+60gpd Maxxima Hi-S RO/DI unit with a

-unit.
-I use a water purity monitor to check the TDS of the water going to the
+second sediment pre-filter upstream of the unit.
+I use a water purity monitor to

-vat and it is also a good indicator when the membrane needs to be changed.
-I use two pressure
+the membrane needs to be changed.
+I use two pressure gauges to monitor the water

-unit need to be
+need to be replaced.

-In addition, I also use a float valve and a shut-off kit that shuts off the water once my 30 gallon supply vat is filled.
-I add Kent
+shut-off kit that shuts off the water once my 30 gallon supply vat is filled.
+I

 Marine

-Osmo-Prep to rejuvenate the water prior to adding salt.
-I use Reef Crystals Sea
+prior to adding salt.
+I use Reef Crystals Sea Salt by Aquarium Systems.
+I

-this brand seems to work the best for me.
-I age my water at least 3-4 days prior to
+have tried others, but this brand seems to work the best for me.
+I age my water

-its use.
-The fresh saltwater is heated, aerated and also has a power head for
+at least 3-4 days prior to its use.
+The fresh saltwater is heated, aerated and

-movement in the vat.
-I also use a Phosban reactor 150 to further remove any
+also has a power head for movement in the vat.
+I also use a Phosban reactor 150

-phosphates from the makeup water 1 day prior to using.
-I keep the temperature of
+to further remove any phosphates from the makeup water 1 day prior to using.
+I

-this salt water two degrees lower than my tank.
-Cold water
+keep the temperature of this salt water two degrees lower than my tank.

-of the tank.
+older water out of the tank.

 Water change kit:

-I have an UltraLife float switch that sits in
+I have an UltraLife float switch that sits

-the sump of the aquarium which supplies power to a power head in the vat of
+in the sump of the aquarium which supplies power to a power head in the vat of

 fresh saltwater (I used the power head that came with the Sea Clear tank.)
 I use